 If the above apply, enter the amount deducted on your federal income tax return which is reflected in your Arizona taxable income.

-For more information on the Arizona claim of right provisions, see Arizona Department of Revenue Individual Income Tax Procedure ITP 95-1.
+For more information on the Arizona claim of right provisions, see Arizona Department of Revenue Individual Income Tax Procedure ITP 95-1 at www.azdor.gov.

 J. Claim of Right Adjustment for Amounts Repaid in Prior Taxable Years